Leading Remote Team is the new normal

 To whoever is about to read this blog right now, I know you are dealing with chaos, as we all are, but there is strength in numbers and the world must unite and we all must help each other through this global crisis to come out on the other side, as no one individual has all the answers.
-The blogs that I’m going to be posting are to really make a difference in your thinking and your behaviours so that you can implement key leadership strategies to lead your business effectively with the majority of people now working remotely.
+This blog series about Leading and Managing Remote Team that I’m going to be posting are to really make a difference in your thinking and your behaviors so that you can implement key leadership strategies to lead your business effectively with the majority of people now working remotely.

 It is so important that you don’t lead in isolation and with all that is happening around you, take the time to learn, which is what I’m doing right now in this unbelievable crisis.

 No doubt, many of you reading this blog are now suddenly leading teams who are all working from home.
 We’ve never seen anything like it before in our lifetime.
 Businesses have had to scramble, with no real significant warning or preparation time to restructure their business into this new world we’re all facing.